gainsay (verb)

 ghost (verb)

 End a personal relationship with someone by suddenly and without explanation withdrawing from all communication.
-(OD)
+(NOA)

 ghosting (noun): The practice of ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication.
 (OD)